fct200020/woundcare/README.md

 <h1>License</h1>
-This dataset and model are licensed under the AGPL-3.0 License.
+This dataset and model are licensed under two Licenses.
 During training process, please note that our model has used :

 <ul>
   <li>WoundCare Dataset: BY-NC-SA 4.0</li>